__user_setup_stackheap() sets up and returns the locations of the initial stack and heap.

 Stack base in

-- Heap limit, if the program uses the heap and uses two-region memory.
+r2(if the program uses the heap and uses two-region memory).

 If this function is re-implemented, it must:

-- In AArch64 state, maintain 16-byte alignment of the heap by ensuring that the heap base is a multiple of 16.
+Maintain eight-byte alignment of the heap by ensuring that the heap base is a multiple of eight.

 To create a version of